Fahrail/Saurona/README.md

 - AFK players stop gaining active playtime.
 - Rewards are claimed automatically once thresholds are reached.
 - The first default reward is at 10 hours.
-- Later reward slots are every 20 hours up to 500 hours.
+- Defaults are every 10 hours up to 100, every 25 hours from 100-200, then every 50 hours after 200 up to 500.
 - `/craft` opens a virtual crafting table after it is unlocked.
+- Staff with moderation access can use `/craft` without waiting for the 10-hour unlock.
+- Default rewards avoid coin payouts and use things like backpack upgrades, XP, resources, and TPX home-limit bonuses.

 Default first reward: